- ImageMagick Examples Preface and Index

 Of course, if the two separated parts of the animation are not actually

-images that you can rejoin when displaying on a web page.
+separate animations that you can displaying together on a web page.
 See Splitting up an Animation

 This particular animation however cannot be split up into separate time